 Minimize the use of pipelines.

 Do not use clients that support only a single connection such as Lettuce.
 We recommend that you use clients that support connection pools such as Jedis.
 If you use Jedis, you must configure a reasonable timeout period and connection pool size.
-For more information about Jedis, see Use a client to connect to an ApsaraDB for Redis instance.
+For more information about Jedis, see Use a client to connect to a Tair instance.